lennard134/TicketToRideLAMAS/index.md

      </div>
      <div style="flex:1;padding-left:10px;">
           <img src="Figures/Example/1.%20init%20model%20crop.png" alt/>
-          <em>Fig. 5: Kripke model upon initialization</em>
+          <em>Fig. 5: Kripke model upon initialization.</em>
      </div>
 </div>

 In the first turn, Agent 0 draws train cards from the deck.
 Agent 1 opts to claim a connection for one of its route cards.
 It decides to claim the connection Madrid - Barcelona, which is used for its Madrid - Zurich route card.
-This can be seen by the thick connection in the colour of Agent 1 (*Fig. 6*).
+This can be seen by the thick connection in the colour of Agent 1 in *Fig. 6*.
 Agent 2 again draws train cards from the deck.

-The claiming of connection Madrid - Barcelona gives reveals to all agents that Agent 1 must have the route card Madrid - Zurich, as none of the other five route cards contain this connection in their shortest paths.
-This results in the removal of all worlds where Agent 1 does not have the route card Madrid - Zurich, leaving only 30 possible worlds in the Kripke model (*Fig. 7*).
+The claiming of connection Madrid - Barcelona reveals to all agents that Agent 1 must have the route card Madrid - Zurich, as none of the other five route cards contains this connection in their shortest paths.
+This results in the removal of all worlds where Agent 1 does not have the route card Madrid - Zurich, leaving only 30 possible worlds in the Kripke model, see *Fig. 7*.

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">